blaggacao/maintainer-tools/CONTRIBUTING.md

 ### File naming

-For `models`, `views` and `data` declarations, split files by the model involved, either created or inherited.
+For `models`, `views` and `data` declarations, split files so that you get one file per model, no matter if it's inherited or created.
 These files should be named after the model.
 For example, demo data for res.partner should go in a file named demo/res_partner.xml and a view for partner should go in a file named views/res_partner.xml.